A Noisy Approach to Intrinsically Mixed-State Topological Order: Topological subsystem codes via Decoherence

 In our framework, we will always take as input a topologically ordered pure state, which hosts TO described by a UMTC $\mC$.
 To make an explicit connection with topological stabilizer codes and TSSCs, we discuss Abelian theories that admit gapped boundaries here, though we will later relax this restriction.
 We are now interested in the fate of the TO (equivalently, the code space) under locally correlated noise.
 Such error processes correspond to quantum channels, where we consider translation-invariant channels of the form

-where $\sum_m p_m = 1$.
+where $\sum_m p_m = 1$ and $\rho$ is the density matrix of the system, obtained after tracing out some environment.
+We will typically take the initial state to be pure: $\rho = \ket{\psi}\bra{\psi}$, where $\ket{\psi}$ is some pure state, but this is easily relaxed.
 Here, $O_{i,a}$ is a local operator supported near site $i$ corresponding to a ``short" Wilson string creating an anyon $a$ and its conjugate $\bar{a}$ near $i$.
 We take $O_{i,a}$ to be a product of Pauli operators such that $(O_{i,a})^k = 1$ for some integer $k \leq d$.
-We restrict ourselves to the case of maximal decoherence $p_m = 1/k$; as we will see, the resulting density matrices will have zero correlation length and correspond to fixed points of a genuinely mixed-state phase of matter~\cite{sang2023mixed}.
+We restrict ourselves to the case of maximal decoherence $p_m = 1/k$.
 These error channels thus have the physical interpretation of incoherently proliferating anyons of the type $a^m$, for $m=0,\dots , k-1$.
 For a general Abelian twisted quantum double model, which can be expressed in the general form Eq.~\eqref{eq:ham}, the set of anyons $\{a^m\}$ ($m=0,\dots,k-1$) can for instance be taken as the set of gauge charges of the model, which generate a Lagrangian subgroup~\cite{ellison2022}.
 These Pauli stabilizer models realize all Abelian quantum double models (equivalently, all Abelian TOs that admit gapped boundaries~\cite{kapustin2011}), which is the class of systems we now consider.

 Let $\rho$ be an arbitrary density matrix in the ground state manifold (code space) of $H_{\mC}$, such that $\theta_i^\alpha \rho = \rho (\theta_i^\alpha)^\dagger = \rho$.
 Na\"ively, one expects decoherence will wash out any long-range entanglement present in the state, but we will now show that while the TO is indeed reduced (consistent with our error channels being LPQCs~\cite{piroli2020}), it can remain non-trivial and represent a genuine mixed-state quantum phase of matter, which is not expected to be realized as the gapped ground state of any local 2D Hamiltonian but instead does arise as an anomalous surface state of a 3D TO.